 I was born in August of 1978 in Charleston, WV and grew up between my father's side of the family in the small town of Scott Depot, WV and my mother's family in Hurricane, WV on the family farm.
 I graduated high school in 1996, and 6 months later I joined the U.S. Navy in February of 1997.
-Growing up on small 60 acre farm, I learned old fashion family values, gained my work ethic, follow God, hunt and fish, camp, shoot guns, etc. I also learned the importance of family, as we all ate dinner at the farm every Sunday after church.
+Growing up on small 70 acre family farm, I learned old fashion family values, gained my work ethic, learned about and followed God, hunted and fished, camped out in the pasture fields, learned to be a responsible gun owner and shooter, etc. I also learned the importance of family, which is the most important thing to me, as we all ate dinner at the farm every Sunday after church.
 Speaking of church, we could see the church from the front porch, just across a neighbor's pasture field.
-Sometimes we would walk through the field or ride in the back of Paw Paw's truck to get there, but you could almost always catch us at church on Sundays, even my Paw Paw's German Shepherd, Bo, who would sit next to him at the end of the pew.
+Sometimes we would walk through the field or ride in the back of pawpaw's truck to get there, but you could almost always catch us at church on Sundays, even my pawpaw's German Shepherd, Bo, who would sit next to him at the end of the pew.

 Growing up on the farm is where I learned my work ethic.
 Hard work and be damn proud of what ever you make was instilled in me at a very young age, and I wouldn't have it any other way.
 This is the exact type of leadership and work ethic that the citizens of Maricopa County can expect from me everyday while serving as one of your county supervisors.
 I describe my work ethic in 2 phrases.

-Family: Wife Carolynne, a first generation Salvadorian American and former 8 year U.S. Naval Supply officer.
-We share a 3 year old son, Noah, and daughter Serena, who was born in April of 2022.
-I also have a daughter Kaylyn, who is a middle school teacher in Mississippi and son Lane, who works as a pipe fitter and welder at a shipyard in Mississippi.
+Family: Wife Carolynne, a first generation Salvadoran American and former 8-year U.S. Naval Supply officer.
+We have a son Noah and daughter Serena.
+I also have a daughter Kaylyn, who is a middle school teacher in Mississippi and son Lane, who works as a maintenance technician for his county school system in Mississippi.

-Hobbies: I enjoy hunting, fishing, camping, anything outdoors.
+Hobbies: I enjoy hunting, fishing, camping, and everything else outdoors.
 Collecting sports cards and autographs of celebrities.
 I am also a part time high school sports scout, connecting high school student athletes with college coaches around the country.

-Work: I am currently employed in the private security industry here in the Phoenix Valley, and occasionally serve as an Executive Protection Agent (bodyguard) when called upon.
+Work: I am currently employed as a security officer with the Maricopa County Judicial courts, and occasionally serve as an Executive Protection Agent (bodyguard) when called upon.